 I'm a Chicagoan, a writer and competitive eater with success in teaching my father how to use the internet.

-One day I just got tired of the negative reputation clouding my city, reading the weekly homicide totals, and all of the Sunday night dinner and social media complaints about our gang violence and drug wars.
+One day I just got tired of the negative reputation clouding my city, reading the weekly homicide totals and social media complaints about our gang violence and drug wars.

 So I decided to do something about it.

 I began meeting with educators, public officials, and organizations around